QuickBooks Blog

 • Furniture used for business purposes

-Eligible businesses typically have an aggregate annual turnover of less than $500 million.
+Eligible small businesses typically have an aggregate annual turnover of less than $10 million.
 However, if you are a medium to large business, it’s important to note that aggregate turnover includes any business connected with your business.
-This means the turnover of any parent companies, overseas parent companies, and subsidiaries is included.
+This means the turnover of any parent companies, overseas parent companies, and subsidiaries is included.Β

-During COVID-19, the threshold increased from $30,000 to $150,000 per asset acquired.
-Therefore, businesses with an aggregated turnover of between $50 million and $500 million may be allowed the benefit of deducting the total cost of eligible second-hand assets.
+For small businesses, the threshold for the write-off is capped at $20,000 per asset acquired.
+This means businesses with an aggregated turnover of less than $10 million may be able to deduct the total cost of eligible second-hand assets.Β

 This allows eligible businesses to claim a deduction for the portion of the cost of an asset first used or installed ready for use.
 Your business’s eligibility to apply the correct threshold amount will depend on when the asset was purchased, installed, ready for use, and first used.